hoangduytran/blender-manual/manual/editors/nla/introduction.rst

 Each track can contain any number of :doc:`strips </editors/nla/strips>` -- typically Action Strips, which are instances of actions.

-The top track hilighted in orange is special: this is the Action Track.
+The top track highlighted in orange is special: this is the Action Track.
 Unlike the other tracks, it doesn't contain strips -- instead, it contains the object's *active action*, which is where new keyframes are added to by default.